a-a-ron/reusable-workflow/README.md

 Let's add a matrix strategy to the **My Starter Workflow** so we can run our job on different versions of node instead of the hard-coded single verison of 14.

-### :keyboard: Use a matrix strategy to run multiple versions
+### :keyboard: Activity: Use a matrix strategy to run multiple versions

 1. In the same `my-starter-workflow.yml` file, add a `strategy` keyword under the `call-reusable-workflow` job.
 1. Under `strategy`, add a `matrix` keyword.